ewatkins/talos-cluster/kubernetes/apps/observability/gatus/README.md

 ### _Guarded_

 Checks to make sure that the DNS record does not exist externally.
-These are things that should only be accessible at home.
+This should only be used if I ONLY care about making sure it's not accessible externally.

 ### _Internal_

-These are things that can be accessed outside of the home, but the url and hostname should not be readily available.
+These are things that may or may not be external, but I want to hide the url/hostname and should be returning 200 or `GATUS_STATUS`.

 ### _Infrastructure_